groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/text/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Adding Text Signatures to XLSX Files Using Java"
+    title: "Steps for adding text signatures to XLSX files using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) can be integrated into Java applications to add text signatures to XLSX documents.
 Developers can quickly enhance their products' functionality by using our solutions.